bugsalexander/minesweeper/README.md

 # minesweeper
-A MineSweeper implementation, with computer assistance.
+A MineSweeper implementation, with computer assistance (in progress).